Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 \section{Statistical Modeling}

-In this section, we derive an approximation of the noisy channel posterior distribution by integrating the sample of plausible corrections and the edit distance data from Experiment 2 with probabilities derived from large language models, and we use regression models to test the capacity of this approximation to explain gradience in CI illusion strength as measured by the acceptability data in Experiment 1, over and above independently motivated controls.
+In Section \ref{sec:stats_modeling_1}, we derive an approximation of the noisy channel posterior distribution by integrating probabilities from large language models with the sample of plausible corrections and their associated edit distances from Experiment 2.
+In Sections \ref{sec:stats_modeling_control} and \ref{sec:stats_modeling_regression}, we use regression models to test the capacity of this estimated posterior distribution to explain variance in CI illusion strength as measured by the acceptability data in Experiment 1, over and above independently motivated controls.
+To preview the results, we find that noisy-channel posterior probabilities of intended interpretations explains unique variance in CI illusion strength.